 Sophia is the editor-in-chief and founder of Arbitror.
 She is a native of the American Pacific Northwest and graduated magna cum laude from Lewis & Clark College in 2016.
 She received her Bachelor of Arts in international affairs with a minor in Russian.
-She currently works as a legal assistant in criminal, family, and business law at Brindle McCaslin in downtown Portland, Oregon.
+She currently works as a legal assistant in criminal defense and expungement at Anfuso Law in downtown Portland.

 Sophia is a recently-returned Fulbright recipient for the 2016-17 academic year, during which she was stationed in Kazan, Russia.
 She has previously interned for both the U.S. Department of State and the American Academy of Diplomacy in Washington, D.C.